b0llull0s/Arch-Installation-Scripts/README.md

 ### Yubikey:

-- To intagrate your `yubikey` for passwordless sudo:
+- To integrate your `yubikey` for passwordless sudo:
 ```bash
 # Introduce this command, if it generates a hash is all good
 pamu2fcfg